Jabril-Mahamud/Jabril-Mahamud/README.md

 ### Notes

 I've spent 4 years at BP working across different layers of the stack.
-While much of my recent work (especially around Kubernetes and LGTM) is internal and not public, I'm always happy to discuss **cloud-native engineering, observability, microservices architecture**, or anything full-stack related.
+While much of my work is internal and not public, I'm always happy to discuss **cloud-native engineering, observability, microservices architecture**, or anything full-stack related.

 Currently based in **London, UK**.